-We will improve organizational effectiveness by aligning district resources (i.e., human, fiscal, time, physical space) in ways that bring coherence and clarity to our efforts to improve instruction and school culture, particularly for schools not meeting all of their goals.
+We will improve organizational effectiveness by aligning district resources (e.g., human, fiscal, time, physical space) in ways that bring coherence and clarity to our efforts to improve instruction and school culture, particularly for schools not meeting all of their goals.

-Strategy 1: Promote Student Diversity across the District
+Strategy 1: Promote Student Diversity Across the District

-We will implement the elementary student assignment plan approved by the Board of Education to enhance diversity, support student success, improve instructional quality, and provide family choice within a system that supports stability, predictability, and equity.
-We will redesign the middle and high school student assignment plans based upon the Board-adopted Guiding Principles for Student Assignment.
+We will continue to refine and improve the implementation of the elementary student assignment plan and prepare for the implementation of the middle and high school student assignment plan, as approved by the Jefferson County Board of Education.
+We will support all schools so that they can meet the diversity guideline, enhance diversity, support student success, improve instructional quality, and provide family choice within a system that supports stability, predictability, and equity, as described in the guiding principles for student assignment.